openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/general-optimizations.rst

 In many cases, a network expects a pre-processed image.
 It is advised not to perform any unnecessary steps in the code:

 * Model conversion API can efficiently incorporate the mean and normalization (scale) values into a model (for example, to the weights of the first convolution).
 For more details, see the :doc:`relevant model conversion API command-line parameters <../../../documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-embedding-preprocessing-computation>`.
-* Let OpenVINO accelerate other means of :doc:`Image Pre-processing and Conversion <optimizie-preprocessing>`
+* Let OpenVINO accelerate other means of :doc:`Image Pre-processing and Conversion <optimize-preprocessing>`
 * Data which is already in the "on-device" memory can be input directly by using the :doc:`remote tensors API of the GPU Plugin <../inference-devices-and-modes/gpu-device/remote-tensor-api-gpu-plugin>`.

 .. _async_api: